 CONSIDER A STANDING OR CONVERTIBLE DESK

-In an office, you’re more likely to get up and wander around — to the kitchen, to your coworker’s desk and on to your next meeting.
+In an office, you’re more likely to get up and wander around.
 These small excursions keep your body moving and clear your mind.
 But at home, we tend to have fewer “travel” options, which means we’re sitting at our desks for longer, contributing to back pain and fatigue.

 “A standing desk or ergonomic chair can be a great office enhancement,” Morgenstern says.
 “Or use an exercise ball that keeps your posture straight and your body engaged.”